 It is it legal to include an additional charge to a credit card?

 Credit card surcharges are charges imposed by a retailer when customers make use of credit cards to pay for their purchase at the time of checkout.
-Surcharges can be legally imposed, unless limited by state law.
-Businesses who decide to include surcharges are required by law to adhere to procedures to ensure complete transparency.
+Surcharges can be legally imposed unless limited by state law.
+Businesses that decide to include surcharges are required by law to adhere to procedures to ensure complete transparency.

 Does a business have the right to charge credit card fees to its customers?